prasbathala/prasanthbathala.github.io/_pages/about.md

 <!--<br>-->
 <span style="font-weight:500; font-size: 25px" >  Hello there! </span>

 I am a graduate student at the [Georgia Institute of Technology (Georgia Tech)](https://www.gatech.edu/) where I am pursuing the Master of Science in Electrical and Computer Engineering with specialization in Machine Learning and AI.
+Additionally, I am currently involved in research at two labs on campus. <br>

-I am also a part of the [Pathology Dynamics Lab](https://sites.gatech.edu/cassie-mitchell-lab/) at Georgia Tech where I am working on Biomedical Information Extraction using NLP techniques under the guidance of [Prof. Cassie Mitchell](https://sites.gatech.edu/cassie-mitchell-lab/people/pi-profile/).
-I am also involved in research at [Janus Laboratory] (https://sites.gatech.edu/liaolab/) where I am anlyzing the sentiment of cultural events and developing tools to better visualize the sentiment among the groups under the supervision of [Dr. Hsiao-Wen Liao](https://sites.gatech.edu/liaolab/people/director/). <br>
+At [Pathology Dynamics Lab](https://sites.gatech.edu/cassie-mitchell-lab/) at Georgia Tech where I am working on Biomedical Information Extraction using Natural Language Processing (NLP) techniques under the guidance of [Prof. Cassie Mitchell](https://sites.gatech.edu/cassie-mitchell-lab/people/pi-profile/). <br>

+I am also doing research at the [Janus Laboratory](https://sites.gatech.edu/liaolab/), where I am analyzing the sentiment of cultural events and creating tools to help visualize sentiment among different groups.
+[Dr. Hsiao-Wen Liao](https://sites.gatech.edu/liaolab/people/director/) is supervising this work. <br>